lb0o/website/content/en/docs/storage/disk-encryption.md

   - /docs/operations/storage/disk-encryption
 ---

-Cozystack administrators can enable encrypted storage by creating a custom StorageClass This guide explains how to set up encryption passphrase, create an encrypted storage class, and use it in applications.
+Cozystack administrators can enable encrypted storage by creating a custom StorageClass.
+This guide explains how to set up encryption passphrase, create an encrypted storage class, and use it in applications.

 LINSTOR provides at-rest encryption for persistent volumes using [LUKS](https://linbit.com/drbd-user-guide/linstor-guide-1_0-en/#s-linstor-encrypted-volumes).